Institute-of-Emerging-Careers/quiz-app-2/README.md

 You need to install redis and run it on port `6379` before running the server as well.

 ## Modules
 To install required dependencies, run `npm install` in the project root.
+Make sure you have [Node v14 installed](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-22-04#option-3-installing-node-using-the-node-version-manager).

 ## Customizations
 You may want to change the fontawesome import link because it is a free link associated with my personal fontawesome account and is only allowed to be used on one website.
 The version currently in use is v5.